svgeesus/EuroMPE/voltage-ref-LM399.md

 ## Layout and mechanical considerations

 "Mounting is an important consideration for optimum performance.
-Although the thermal shield minimizes the heat low, the LM199 should not be exposed to a direct air flow such as from a cooling fan.
+Although the thermal shield minimizes the heat loss, the LM199 should not be exposed to a direct air flow such as from a cooling fan.
 This can cause as much as a 100% increase in power dissipation degrading the thermal regulation and increasing the drift.
-Normal conviction currents do not degrade performance."
+Normal convection currents do not degrade performance."
 (AN-161)

 "The printed circuit board (PCB) layout is also important.
 Firstly, 4-wire sensing should be used to eliminate ohmic drops in pc traces.
 Although the voltage drops are small the temperature coefficient of the voltage developed along a copper trace can add significantly to the drift.
 For example, a trace with 1 Ω resistance and 2 mA current flow will develop 2 mV drop.
 The TC of copper is 0.004%/°C so the 2 mV drop will change at 8 μV/°C, an additional 1 ppm drift error.
 Of course, the effects of voltage drops in the printed circuit traces are eliminated with 4-wire operation.
 The heater current also should not be allowed to flow through the voltage reference traces.
 Over a −55°C to +125°C temperature range the heater current will change from about 1 mA to over 40 mA.
 These magnitudes of current flowing reference leads or reference ground can cause huge errors compared to the drift of the LM199."
 (AN-161)

-"Thermocouple effects can also use errors.
+"Thermocouple effects can also cause errors.
 The kovar leads from the LM199 package form a thermocouple with copper printed circuit board traces.
 Since the package of the 199 is heated, there is a heat flow along the leads of the LM199 package.
 If the leads terminate into unequal sizes of copper on the p.c. board greater heat will be absorbed by the larger copper trace and a temperature difference will develop.
 A temperature difference of 1°C between the two leads of the reference will generate about 30 μA.
 Therefore, the copper traces to the zener should be equal in size.
 This will generally keep the errors due to thermocouple effects under about 15 μV.
 The LM199 should be mounted flush on the p.c. board with a minimum of space between the thermal shield and the boards.
 This minimizes air flow across the kovar leads on the board surface, which also can cause thermocouple voltages.
 Air currents across the leads usually appear as ultra-low frequency noise of about 10 μV to 20 μV amplitude."
 (AN-161)

 - [Slot or Not thermo measurements on LM399](https://www.eevblog.com/forum/metrology/ultra-precision-reference-ltz1000/msg278247/?topicseen#msg278247)